voiceflow/runtime-client-js/docs/advanced-usage.md

 #### `includeTypes`

-Once you have added additional trace types, you will need some conditional logic to check what kind of trace you're look at from `.getResponse()`
+Once you have specified additional trace types, you will need some conditional logic to check what kind of trace you're looking at.
+We recommend using [`makeTraceProcessor`](#maketraceprocessor) to handle the boilerplate conditional logic for you.

 ```js
 // Configure `includeTypes` to show debug traces